shiyaol/capstone_shiyao/README.md

 ### Run the dashboard on local server
 * In IDE: Simply run [app.py](https://github.com/shiyaol/capstone_shiyao/blob/main/gaze_app/app.py), the local server address(http://127.0.0.1:8050/) will show in the output.

+### The frame and video folder:
+* The [frames](https://github.com/shiyaol/capstone_shiyao/tree/main/gaze_app/frames) folder will store your generated frames.
+Everytime you rerun the dashboard, images under this folder will be deleted automatically.
+* Please put the screen recording video under the [gaze_app](https://github.com/shiyaol/capstone_shiyao/tree/main/gaze_app) folder, the generated videos will also be saved in this folder.